 ACT

-The ACT is a standardized college admissions test accepted by all US universities, offering an alternative to the SAT with slightly different structure and content.
+The ACT is a standardized college admissions test accepted by all US universities, offering an alternative to the SAT with a different structure and a unique Science section.

 Key Facts